rhidoyhasanmahmud/Learn-Python-the-Hard-Way-with-Django/01_Class.md

 programming language includes Python, Java, JavaScript, PHP, C#, C++, Objective C, Cobol, Perl, Pascal, LISP, FORTRAN, and Swift programming language.

-A high-level language is further divided into three parts -
+**A high-level language is further divided into three parts -**

-i.
-Procedural Oriented programming language [C, Fortran, VB, and Pascal.]
+1. Procedural Oriented programming language [C, Fortran, VB, and Pascal.]

-ii.
-Object-Oriented Programming language [Python, Javas, etc.]
+2. Object-Oriented Programming language [Python, Javas, etc.]

-iii.
-Natural language
+3. Natural language

-> Difference between object-oriented programming and procedural programming?
+**Difference between object-oriented programming and procedural programming?**

 Think of all programming as managing the relationship between two fundamental concepts: state and behavior.
 State is the data of your program.
 Behavior is the logic.